cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ML-DSA might not be the best choice for use cases that require small keys or signatures.
 Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.

+## Regarding HashML-DSA

+This document does not specify algorithms for use with HashML-DSA as described in Section 5.4 of FIPS-204.

 # IANA Considerations

 ## Additions to Existing Registries